realpython/materials/python-get-all-files-in-directory/README.md

-# How to List the Files in a Directory with Python
+# How to Get a List of All Files in a Directory With Python

-The code samples and supporting materials for the [corresponding tutorial](https://realpython.com/[PLACEHOLDER]) on Real Python.
+The code samples and supporting materials for the [corresponding tutorial](https://realpython.com/get-all-files-in-directory-python/) on Real Python.

 You'll find two directories to test your listing operations on: